phkaiser13/PeitchGIT/README.md

 ## 📜 License

-Distributed under the GNU General Public License v3.0 or later.
+Distributed under the Apache-2.0.
 See `LICENSE` for more information.